-Establishing a few clear ground rules and stick to them.
-Children are less likely to get frustrated when they know the boundaries of acceptable behaviour.
+Establishing a few clear ground rules and sticking to them means that children are less likely to get frustrated, because they know the boundaries of acceptable behaviour.

 Distraction is also a good preventative tool, but it only works if the tantrum is caught before it really gets going.